Constance I of Sicily: Film and media

-Controversial Accounts
+Controversial accounts

-De Mulieribus Claris said that Constance was a daughter of King William I, and upon her birth a Calabrian abbot named Joachim told William that his daughter would cause the destruction of Sicily.
+De Mulieribus Claris (Latin for "Concerning Famous Women") said that Constance was a daughter of King William I of Sicily, and upon her birth a Calabrian abbot named Joachim told William that his daughter would cause the destruction of Sicily.
 William believed the prediction and shut young Constance up in a monastery and forced her to become a nun to prevent her having husband or children.
 When permitted to be betrothed to Henry she continuously objected for that she thought her advancing age would become an obstacle, but in vain, "Thus did a wrinkled crone abandon the sacred cloister, discard her monastic veil, and, royally adorned, marry and emerge in public as empress".
 This apparently contradicted the facts that Constance was indeed the posthumous daughter of Roger II and half-sister of William and she became empress in 1192.
 Giovanni Villani said William I sought to put her to death due to the prediction until Tancred a bastard son of Roger I, Count of Sicily persuaded him to send her to a convent.

 Some said that it was Roger II who put Constance in a convent, which contradicted the fact that Constance was born after the death of Roger II.

 Joachim Camerarius argued that Constance was simply sent to the convent during the coup against William I for her safety and stayed there until her betrothal without ever being a nun.
 Hugo Falcandus and Richard of San Germano argued Constance was brought up and educated in royal palace rather than a monastery.
 François Eudes de Mézeray said Constance had never become a nun.

 Malespini and Boccaccio said she married at 50 and 55 respectively, and Brantôme argued that she married at 50 and gave birth at 52, while none was true.
 Florentine chroniclers said that Tancred annoyed the Pope so he and Archbishop of Palermo arranged the marriage of Constance to dethrone Tancred, and Tommaso Fazello said that according to decrees Celestine III absolved her from her vows, which contradicted the fact that Constance was betrothed during the reign of William II who would reign the next five years and Celestine was elected 7 years later; the chroniclers also said that it was wicked for the Pope to force Constance to give in her vows to marry, so Papal States was punished by the Heaven as the son born of the marriage of Constance would become its thorn.

 An anonymous Vatican said in his Historia Sicula that the reason Constance did not marry before 30 was that she was too ugly, which could not be taken seriously, as political marriages seldom considered the looks of the parties.